ststimac/stephaniestimac-blog/posts/2023/01/css-initial-letter.md

 permalink: posts/2023/1/css-initial-letter/index.html
 ---

 Today we're taking a look at another new addition to CSS that's about to land in browsers: `initial-letter`.
-This property is still experimental with full support in Safari but it is supported in Chromium Canary browsers.
+This property is still experimental with support in Safari but it is supported in Chromium Canary browsers.
 It is a bit buggy at times and I encountered issues with DevTools crashing on me so it's still obviously experimental.

 ## What is `initial-letter` and what does it do?